 If you would like to support the program, contact Steve Laubach.

-- Core and log-based fracture and diagenesis research on Cretaceous sandstones (East Texas) and tight oil reservoir analog studies (Scotland)
+- Core and log-based fracture and diagenesis research on Cretaceous sandstones (East Texas; Wyoming) and tight gas and oil reservoir analog studies (Scotland; Argentina; other locations)

 - Core and log-based fracture and diagenesis research on Cretaceous sandstones (Western Canada) and tight oil reservoir analog studies (Canada)

-- Core and log-based fracture and diagenesis research on reservoir sandstones (Wolfcamp, West Texas) and reservoir analog studies (tbd)
+- Core and log-based fracture and diagenesis research on reservoir sandstones (Wolfcamp, West Texas) and reservoir analog studies (various locations)

-- Horizontal drilling applications of spatial scaling analysis methods
+- Horizontal drilling and fracture analysis applications of spatial scaling analysis methods

 - Hydraulic fracture growth in naturally fractured rock